Jobs

 Lifecycle of a job in a simple paradigm:

-- Job starts up with an ID (
+- Job starts with an ID (

 this.invocation.jobId

-will be the same if retrying a failed job once) prepare
+is the same if retrying a failed job once) prepare

-is called to setup the Jobperform
+is called to set up the jobperform

 is called with the state of the job repeatedly until it is set to complete- During perform, your responsibility is to do small units of work, then return the job state so your job can continue on the next set of work (for example, fully process one page of data at a time).

-The best way to use this paradigm is to treat it like a state machine where the state of the job dictates the work needed then transitions the Job to the next state.
+The best way to use this paradigm is to treat it like a state machine where the state of the job dictates the work needed, then transitions the job to the next state.
 This works well for retrying jobs and ensuring it picks up in the same spot.

-Best Practices
+Best practices

 prepare